FOR NONPROFIT CEOS RESPONSIBLE FOR GROWTH

 We’re Cindy and Breece May — a mother-daughter team with more than 20 years inside nonprofit organizations.

-We’ve sat in the executive seat where growth is your responsibility.
+We've worked in both seats: the executive office, where growth is your responsibility, and the marketing room, where execution happens.

-Everything we do brings those two perspectives together so marketing becomes something you can direct with clarity, not manage with uncertainty.
+Everything we do brings both perspectives together so marketing becomes something you can direct with clarity, not manage with uncertainty.

 Learn More About UsWhen marketing feels unclear, the organization starts to fragment.